 - From the Workspace Objects Menu, find the PDBASE object and choose Select.
 The PROGRESS Database Object Menu appears. - 2.
 Choose Select.
 The Database File Assignments Menu appears. - 3.
 Type the new PFILE object name.
 The message, "PFILE Object does not exist in workspace.
 Add a new object?" appears. - 4.
 Choose Yes.
-The Adding New PFILE Object dialog box appears. - 5. omplete the fields and press the GO key. - 6.
-Enter the local filename and press the GO key.
-The local file name (physical name of the table in the database) is normally the same as the name of the PFILE object. - 7.
-Choose Quit to return to the previous menu.
+The Adding New PFILE Object dialog box appears. - 5.
+Complete the fields and press the GO key. - 6.
+Enter the local filename, the database storage area and then press the GO key.
+The local file name (physical name of the table in the database) is normally the same as the name of the PFILE object.